JHunks/isfp/readme-featurelist.txt

 - attending an event requires confirmation of two policies.
-- allow users to bring amount of item to event
-- for event reservation registration, add option "i will bring X number of guests"
 - user control panel allows to modify all parameters, which are assosiated with the user
 - guests can bring food / volunteer to do activities
 - events should have attach picture option. (visible only to those who have attended)